 The next stop along the Conrad KDKA trail is at the Westinghouse Recereation Center on Perry Ave in Forest Hills where KDKA first broadcast via shortwave (above).

 The trail ends at the Westinghouse 'K Building' in East Pittsburgh where the Harding-Cox election results were broadcast from facilities on the roof (above).
+Some years after 2001 when these photos were taken, the K Building was demolished to make way for a new industrial park.

 Historical markers and a QSL card commemmorate the event (below).